scuzzydude/asimov/asimov.md

 Going back to the start means fixing the foundational problem.
 The value of money.
 What it represents.

 Wealth as property versus creation of value should drive a fundamental shift in societal behavior towards more sustainable practices.
-Marketing will probably cynically assure a consumer driven customer base that people, and especially Americans, will always be driven by materialist concerns.
+Marketing will probably cynically assure that people, and especially Americans, will always be driven by materialist concerns.
 They may be right.
 I honestly don't know.
 You could take a survey, and ask the world, "*You wanna be like Mike, or dream, like Hakeem*?"
 You'd have your answer.

 I'll have my wealth measured in dreams.